SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 * ``org.spongepowered`` is from Sponge itself, having only these and Minecraft packages present usually indicates a Sponge bug (or another coremod being present).
 * Other classes have to be mapped to their mods by hand.
-In this case there is this entry ``com.example.extendedaiplugin``, Java projects usually follow the Maven package naming standard ``groupId.groupId.artifactId`` which gives us the following hints.
-The group is usually a domain backwards in this case ``example.com`` followed by the name of the project also known as artifact in the Java world.
-So this plugin is probably called ``extendedaiplugin``, when in doubt searching the web for the full package name can help.
+In this case there is this entry ``com.example.extendedaiplugin``; Java projects are usually named following this format ``groupId.groupId.artifactId``.
+  The group is usually a domain backwards; in this case ``example.com``, followed by the name of the project also known as artifact, for more information on package naming in Java you can refer to its `official docs <https://docs.oracle.com/javase/specs/jls/se8/html/jls-6.html#jls-6.2>`_.
+This plugin is probably called ``extendedaiplugin``, when in doubt, searching the web for the full package name can help.

 .. warning::
-  Be careful when coremods are present, it can mean that although a Minecraft class was reported as the cause, it does not mean the code executed is necessarily part of the Minecraft source and could have been added by a third party.
+  Be careful when coremods are present.
+It can mean that, although a Minecraft class was reported as the cause, it does not mean the code executed is necessarily part of the Minecraft source, and could have been added by a third party.
   You can check your logs for loaded coremods and potentially find the culprit by removing them one by one.
-Though be warned the issue may only occur when certain coremods are loaded at the same time.
+Be warned the issue may only occur when certain coremods are loaded at the same time.